 So you may be wondering: What goes into a creative brief?

-Here are 13 questions you can answer to make a perfect creative brief for your marketing videos.
+Here are 13 questions you can answer that will guide you through how to write a perfect creative brief for your marketing videos.
 Don’t want to write them down?
 We’ve included a template for downloading that you can use or modify to make the creative brief that works best for you.

 1. What’s your goal?